gustaveroussy/mBC_WES_Fabrice_Andre_2019/README.md

 The data access request requires:

-- A summary of the study;

-- The authorization decision of the National Commission for Information and Freedoms (Cnil) or a commitment to comply with a reference methodology published by Cnil signed by the data protection officer or by the legal representative of the requesting entity;
+- A summary of the study (synopsis template on github) : it can be very light: we just need to know the general question that is going to be addressed;

+- The CNIL declaration (on github) : we can take care of the submission part to the CNIL, once we receive it;

+- The standard contractual clauses signed (on github) if your country is located outside of the European Community (check if your country is concerned : https://www.cnil.fr/en/data-protection-around-the-world)

-- The opinion issued by the scientific and / or ethical committee that evaluated the project and the composition of the committee (s), if any;
+- The opinion issued by an Institution Review Board / or ethical committee that evaluated the project and the composition of the committee(s), if any;

-- The confidentiality form;
+- The confidentiality form (on github);

-- The documentation necessary to demonstrate compliance with all its data protection and security obligations;
+- The documentation necessary to demonstrate compliance with all its data protection and security obligations (a security charter);

-- This policy signed
+- This data access policy signed

 <br><br>
     *Article II.2 Application procedures*